CleanSpeak/cleanspeak-site/_posts/2022-04-15-cleanspeak-soc2-type2-certification.md

 For contracted CleanSpeak customers we will confidentially provide a full and detailed audit report upon request.
 Please reach out to your CleanSpeak support contact or to your account representative for more information.

-The CleanSpeak community can rest assured in the fact that SOC2 Type II certification indicates FusionAuth’s high level of security commitment, awareness and preparation.
+The CleanSpeak community can rest assured in the fact that SOC2 Type II certification indicates CleanSpeak’s high level of security commitment, awareness and preparation.